So what makes you unique? Who are you? What company are you with? And how do you creatively explain what you do?

 Situation – What is the current situation (of their business related to what you do)?

 Objective – What are their objectives?
-(Usually to better the situation, this can be more sales, more talented employees, larger sales, better communication, and so on.
+(Usually it is to better the situation, this can be more sales, more talented employees, larger sales, better communication, and so on.

 Challenge – What challenges are they having in reaching these objectives?